AbhijithP96/eda-to-mlops-pipeline/README.md

 ### 🌐 2.
 Deploying the Mode

-You can deploy the model using:
+You can train and deploy the model using:

 ```bash
 python run_deployment.py --config 'path/to/config.json'